 MORE ABOUT THEATRE

-From its home at the Market Theater in Seattle’s Historic Pike Place Market, Unexpected Productions has created well over 150 original shows.
-In addition to creating original works, for 30 years, Unexpected Productions’ has produced and presented Seattle TheatreSports, the first Theatresports in the United States, and Seattle’s longest running show.
+From its home at the Market Theater in Seattle’s Historic Pike Place Market, Unexpected Productions has created well over 300 original shows.
+In addition to creating original works, for over 30 years, Unexpected Productions’ has produced and presented Seattle TheatreSports, the first Theatresports in the United States, and Seattle’s longest running show.

-Artistic Director, Randy Dixon has been with the company 30 years.
+Artistic Director, Randy Dixon has been with the company over 30 years.
 Dixon is a respected instructor and teaches improv all over the world.
 He is known for creating the “Seattle Style” of improv, combining the teachings of Del Close and Keith Johnston.
 He has written books and numerous articles on the art of improv and storytelling.

 Unexpected Productions focuses on the art of storytelling in its work, taking suggestions from the audience and weaving them into stories, scenes and music.
 The audience is always part of the story.